AriFordsham/GHCWiki/late-lam-lift.md

 I (Nick Frisby) started this work in April 2012.
 Then it went stagnant.
 In August 2014, I merged master into it so that hopefully someone else can pick it up.
 My notes for the current code are growing here.

+There are also some useful notes and background on [Frisby2013Q1](frisby2013-q1).

 There is a ticket to track progress: [\#9476](https://gitlab.haskell.org//ghc/ghc/issues/9476).

 ## Quick Start